ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Another example is a multi-chassis router composed of multiple single carrier-grade routers.
-The multi-chassis router provides higher throughput by interconnecting multiple routers and simpler management by being logically treated as one router.
+The multi-chassis router provides higher throughput by interconnecting multiple routers and can be logically treated as one router for simpler management.
 Among these routers, there is only one main router that connects to the Verifier.
 Other routers are only connected to the main router by the network cables, and therefore they are managed and verified via this main router.